mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 <p class="outstanding">Sources of financial assistance available to patients.
 What these grants cover, what they don't cover.
 How to apply.
 Social work team are going to offer relevant content. </p>

 ### Pre-Transplant Medical Evaluation
-<p class="feedback remove invisible">Before you receive your chemotherapy or undergo your transplant you will have some tests that will give us a good understanding of your baseline health and organ function.</p> To prepare for transplant you will need to make several trips to MSKCC.
+<p class="outstanding">Before you receive your chemotherapy or undergo your transplant you will have some tests that will give us a good understanding of your baseline health and organ function.</p> To prepare for transplant you will need to make several trips to MSKCC.
 Before you become a transplant candidate your overall physical condition needs to be evaluated.
 We often refer to this as the "work-up" or "restaging" period.
 During the work-up you will need to have some or all of the following tests done to give us a good understanding of your baseline health and organ function:

 * A chest x-ray - done to ensure your lungs are clear and there is no evidence of a pneumonia or other problems
 * Blood tests - done to evaluate your baseline kidney and liver function, and to assess your white blood cell, hemoglobin and platelet counts.
 Your past exposure to certain viruses is also checked.